JusticeZzy/FunduSegmenter/README.md

 ---
 ### 9. Citation
-If you find that our work is useful for your research, please consider citing
+If you find our work useful, please consider citing
 ```
 ```